-These Pumpkin Pie Moscow Mules are sweet, spicy, and full of Fall flavor.
+This Pumpkin Pie Moscow Mule is sweet, spicy, and full of Fall flavor.
 Pumpkin butter and vanilla vodka make them taste like a boozy slice of pie!

 - Vanilla vodka: I like to use Smirnoff or Pinnacle vanilla vodka.
 Basically, use something decent.
 But there's no need to reach for anything on the top shelf.
 Do really top shelf vodkas even come in flavors?